janelu44/resume/README.md

 ### Research Project: Neural Radiance Fields as a Rendering Primitive ([GitHub](https://github.com/janelu44/streamnerf))
 - **Description:** Adapted a NeRF model for progressive decoding, for online application uses.
 - **Keywords:** Python, Flax, Deep Learning

+### Image Processing: License Plate Recognition
+- **Description:** Implemented a pipeline for localizing and reading license plates from a video with 80% accuracy.
+- **Keywords:** Python, OpenCV

 ### Software Engineering Methods: Sports Centre Backend
 - **Description:** Developed a well-tested, scalable microservice-based backend in Spring as part of a student team.